DanielT81/brachistochrone/README.md

 8. @3 + @4*@5

 first row is for the old time that is to beat<br>
-second row is for the new old time that is to beat beat<br>
+second row is for the new old time that is to beat<br>
 third row is for the new time that has to beat<br>

 <br><br><br><br>